 What is Schema Therapy & is it the right choice for you?

-Have you heard of Schema Therapy, but not quite sure what it is?
+Have you heard of Schema Therapy, but are not quite sure what it is?
 Maybe a doctor, friend, or family member has mentioned it to you?
 And you want to learn a little more about it and if this sort of treatment is suitable for you?
-If you're suffering from mental health issues, you’ll find this article helpful.
-If you’ve tried other treatments with undesirable outcomes, you’ll want to read on...
-In this article, we’ll define Schema Therapy, discuss what types of issues it treats, look at how it could benefit you, and uncover whether it’s the best choice for you right now
+If you’re suffering from mental health issues, you’ll find this article helpful.
+If you’ve tried other treatments with undesirable outcomes, you’ll want to read on… In this article, we’ll define Schema Therapy, discuss what types of issues it treats, look at how it could benefit you, and uncover whether it’s the best choice for you right now

 So, what is Schema Therapy?

 The way you see yourself, others, and the world is built up of a mix of what you’ve learned throughout your life.
-Every experience you faced during childhood shaped your thoughts, feelings, and behaviours.
+Every experience you faced during childhood shaped your thoughts, feelings, and behaviors.
 Some negative experiences may have forced you to create coping methods to avoid the pain it caused.
 In other words, running away from the hurt instead of addressing it.
-Schema Therapy is a relatively new type of psychotherapy that helps address negative thought patterns, behaviours, and emotions.
+Schema Therapy is a relatively new type of psychotherapy that helps address negative thought patterns, behaviors, and emotions.
 It’s used to treat many different mental health issues, such as personality disorders and depression.
 Schema Therapy is a process-based therapy that combines many existing therapeutic approaches, including Cognitive Behavior Therapy (CBT) and psychoanalysis.
 It isn’t usually the first type of therapy recommended for mental health issues.
 Most patients have undergone months or years of other types of therapy before they take Schema Therapy.
-Other therapeutic approaches they've tried have provided less than desirable results.
+Other therapeutic approaches they’ve tried have provided less than desirable results.
 During Schema Therapy sessions, you’ll work with your therapist to understand your Schemas.

 “What are Schemas?” we hear you ask…